mctools/mcpl/usage_cmdline.md

 ### Extract some particles from a file

-Using the `--extract` flag, it is possible to extract a subset of particles from a file, into a new file.
+Using the `--extract` flag to `mcpltool`, it is possible to extract a subset of particles from a file, into a new file.
 Using the `-p` flag, one can select according to [particle type](http://pdg.lbl.gov/2014/reviews/rpp2014-rev-monte-carlo-numbering.pdf) (2112=neutron, 22=gamma, etc.).

 ```shell
 mcpltool --extract -p2112 example.mcpl justneutrons.mcpl